 The best real-time resource for Southern and Central California wildflower conditions.
 Founded in 1983, this is the gold standard.

-- Format: Narrated recordings by Tom Henschel covering specific locations, what’s blooming, and peak timing
+- Format: Narrated recordings by Tom Henschel covering specific locations, what is blooming, and peak timing windows.
+PDF written reports posted weekly.
+Email subscription, Spotify, Apple Podcasts, and RSS also available.

-The hotline doesn’t start until March 1, so don’t call in February expecting updates.
-I usually check every Friday morning during peak season before making weekend plans.
+The hotline runs March through May only, so do not call in February expecting updates.
+I check every Friday morning during peak season before locking in weekend plans.
+The Anza-Borrego Wildflower Hotline at 760-767-4684 is a separate park-specific line.

 Wildflower Identification Apps